Skip to content

 1. Learn to relax

 You can’t eliminate stress from your life, but you can manage how much it affects you.
-Relaxation techniques such as yoga, meditation and deep breathing activate the body’s relaxation response, a state of restfulness that is the opposite of the stress response.
+Relaxation techniques, opens in a new tab such as yoga, meditation and deep breathing activate the body’s relaxation response, a state of restfulness that is the opposite of the stress response.
 “When practised regularly, these activities can reduce your everyday stress levels and boost feelings of joy and serenity,” Laura says.
 “They also increase your ability to stay calm and collected under pressure.”

 2. Get moving

-Regular exercise can lift your mood and serve as a distraction from worries, allowing you to break out of the cycle of negative thoughts that feed stress.
+Regular exercise, opens in a new tab can lift your mood and serve as a distraction from worries, allowing you to break out of the cycle of negative thoughts that feed stress.

 3. Connect with others